-Upon sample transport to the laboratory, a copy of the chain-of-custody will be forwarded to National Fuel.
 Upon receipt of the ASP - Category B Data Package from the laboratory, the ARCADIS Quality Assurance Manager will determine if the data package has met the required data quality objectives.
 The analytical data package will also be incorporated into the SC Report.